xbill82/luca-marchesini.com/README.md

 So, my conclusion was that I wanted a **beautiful, responsive, fast and simple**, but yet, I wanted to be **visual** (*pictures and typography are part of the content*, since they define the coroporate image).

 ##### The Layout
+Since I don't want the experience to be too different among different devices, the layout is "mobile-inspired" (ok, let's say "mobile-first", since it's so hype to say that).
+You basically scroll down to access information.
+This is useful for me because it forces me to organize the information in a hierarchical way, putting the most important thing on top of the fold.
+If the screen shrinks, the layout adapts itself to it, without changing its the way the content is organized.
+The role of the home-page is to welcome the user and to "headline" the different sections of the site, while on top of the screen, I fixed a navbar that allow quick access to the pages of these sections.

 ##### The Typography

 ### Marionette.js and the MVC pattern